adrien-fort/auto-driving-car-simulation/docs/source/simul.rst

 .. class:: Simulation

-   The base class for simulations provides a method to check if a given position is within the boundaries of the field.
+   The base class for simulations, it provides a single method to check if a given position is within the boundaries of the field as this is likely going to be a common need in all types of simulations.

 CarSimulation Class
 -------------------